karanshahgithub/salesforceprofilemergetool/README.md

 # salesforceprofilemergetool

 -> This is a tool made to automate various processes in org merge project.
--> In Org merge projects, there are requirements where there is need to combine 2 or more profiles into single profile and deploy that profile to the targer org.
+-> In Org merge projects, there are requirements where there is need to combine 2 or more profiles into single profile and deploy that profile to the target org.
 -> There was a requirement where final profile made by merging two or more profiles get the highest field permissions and the highest object permissions.
 -> Doing above process manually is time consuming, tidious and less accurate.
 -> Hence, I developed this tool to automate this tidious process.